WICG/kv-storage/README.md

 One of the great things about implementing async local storage as a layered web API on top of IndexedDB is that, if the developer's code grows beyond the capabilities of a simple key/value store, they can easily transition to the full power of IndexedDB (such as using transactions, indices, or cursors), while reusing their database.

-To facilitate this, we include an API that allows you to get a `{ database, store }` pair naming the IndexedDB database and store within that database where a given `StorageArea`'s data is being stored:
+To facilitate this, we include an API that allows you to get a `{ database, store, version }` object identifying the IndexedDB database and store within that database where a given `StorageArea`'s data is being stored:

 ```js
 import { storage } from "std:async-local-storage|https://somecdn.com/async-local-storage.js";